Reviews You Can Rely On

 Comfort

-Going into the details, the padding is quite soft and squishy but the fabric Lazer chose to wrap it in doesn't feel great against the skin and the seam around the edges of the pads is scratchy against your forehead.
-Fortunately, this is only a problem when putting it on and taking it off, the seam isn't noticeable while riding.
-The thick, budget straps that Lazer chose for this helmet are standard for this price range but still disappointing.
+We found that the padding is quite soft and squishy, but the fabric Lazer chose to wrap it in doesn't feel great against the ski, and the seam around the edges of the pads is scratchy against your forehead.
+Fortunately, this is only a problem when putting it on and taking it off; the seam isn't noticeable while riding.
+The thick, budget straps that Lazer chose for this helmet are standard for this price range, but still disappointing.
 They absorb sweat readily, making them clammy and slick on a hot ride.
-The padding, meanwhile, isn't very sweat-absorptive so be ready to keep wiping your eyes and forehead on the hottest days.
+The padding, meanwhile, isn't very sweat-absorptive, so be ready to keep wiping your eyes and forehead on the hottest days.

 lazer tonic kineticore - on a cool spring day like this one, the kineticore's ventilation is...